 It is quite a tart salad, and so goes well with dishes that look for something tart to cut through their flavours – fried dishes, perhaps.
 But most of all, I love it with a rice dish, a pulao for example.
 Or for a simple lunch, just with some hot rice mixed with ghee.

-Are you looking for Yoghurt dishes?
-Try Garlic-Yoghurt Dressing, Beetroot with Yoghurt Tahini Dressing, Sweet and Sour Mango Yoghurt Curry, and How to Make Thick Thick Yoghurt.
+Are you looking for similar dishes?
+Try Apple and Celery Creamy Yoghurt Salad, Minty Yoghurt-Tahini Sauce and Dressing, Garlic-Yoghurt Dressing, Beetroot with Yoghurt Tahini Dressing, Sweet and Sour Mango Yoghurt Curry, and How to Make Thick Thick Yoghurt.

 Or perhaps you are after Celery dishes.
-Try Quick Pickled Celery with Chilli, Spicy Celery Salad, Simple Celery Salads, and Pear, Celery and Fennel Salad.
+Try Celery Salad with Sour Grapes and Burrata, Quick Pickled Celery with Chilli, Spicy Celery Salad, Simple Celery Salads, and Pear, Celery and Fennel Salad.

 You can also browse all of our Yoghurt dishes, and all of our Celery dishes.
 All of our Salads are here.
 Or simply explore our Mid Autumn dishes.